Bark Beetles

 Step 2: Removal of Beetle-Infested Trees

-Timing is crucial for both removing and spraying
+Timing is crucial for both removing

 What to do with cut wood infected with bark beetle